chiafeilee/china-holidays/README.md

-# Simple Python China Holidays Library
+# Simple Python Chinese Holiday Library

 A simple & easy to use library for checking whether a date is a China holiday or a work day.